Makarios Griniezakis

 Archbishop Makarios (Secular name: Makarios Griniezakis, Greek: Μακάριος Γρινιεζάκης) (b.
-15 March 1973) is the current archbishop of the Greek Orthodox Church of Australia and the primate of the Greek Orthodox Archdiocese of Australia, succeeding Archbishop Stylianos (Harkianakis).
+15 March 1973 Heraklion, Crete) is the current Archbishop of the Greek Orthodox Church of Australia and the primate of the Greek Orthodox Archdiocese of Australia and the primate and exarch of all Oceania, succeeding the late Archbishop Stylianos (Harkianakis).

-Studies and career
+Studies and Career

-Prior to serving in the Greek Orthodox Church, Archbishop Makarios completed his elementary studies in his birthplace and at the Rizarios Ecclesiastical School of Athens.
+Prior to serving in the Greek Orthodox Church, Archbishop Makarios undertook ecclesiastical and theological studies at the Rizarios Ecclesiastical School of Athens.
 He is a graduate of the Higher Ecclesiastical School of Athens and of the Theological School of the National and Kapodistrian University of Athens.
-He completed postgraduate studies at the Universities of Boston (Master of Sacred Theology), Harvard University (Master of Arts), and Monash University, (Master of Bioethics), whilst his doctoral dissertation was received and passed as “Excellent” by the Medical School of the University of Crete.
+He completed postgraduate studies at the Universities of Boston (Master of Sacred Theology), Harvard University (Master of Arts), and Monash University, (Master of Bioethics), whilst his doctoral dissertation was received and was awarded his PhD with honours by the Medical School of the University of Crete.
+In 2020, he founded the Byzantine Music School of Australia (BMSA),in order to preserve the century old tradition of Byzantine chanting.
 The work was published under the title, “Cloning: Social, Ethical and Theological Components”.

-He became a monk and deacon in 1993, a presbyter in 1997 and an archimandrite in 1998 at the Holy Monastery of Saint George Epanosifi, whilst on Easter Sunday of 2008, Ecumenical Patriarch Bartholomew I bestowed upon him the office of Archimandrite of the Ecumenical Throne.
+He was tonsured a monk and ordained a deacon in 1993, a priest in 1997 and an archimandrite in 1998 at the Holy Monastery of Saint George Epanosifi by Archbishop Timotheos of Crete, whilst on Easter Sunday of 2008, Ecumenical Patriarch Bartholomew I bestowed upon him the title of Archimandrite of the Ecumenical Throne at the Phanar.
+From 1993 until his election as bishop, he served in various administrative positions of The Holy Archdiocese of Crete.

 Since 2003, Archbishop Makarios has been teaching at the Patriarchal Academy of Crete.
 In tandem, he has served as a visiting professor to various universities, amongst which are the Theological College of Holy Cross in Boston, the University of Tartu and the Medical Schools of the Universities of Crete, Thessaly and Athens.

 Episcopacy

-On 27 April 2015 he was elected unanimously by the Holy Synod of the Ecumenical Patriarchate Bishop of Christoupolis, as an assistant bishop to the Ecumenical Patriarch.
-He was consecrated by Archbishop Irenaeus (Athanasiadis), on the 16 May of the same year, assuming work assigned to him by Patriarch Bartholomew at the Estonian Apostolic Orthodox Church, in order to organize its theological and catechetical work.
+On 27 April 2015 he was elected unanimously by the Holy Synod of the Ecumenical Patriarchate, Bishop of Christoupolis, as an assistant bishop to the Ecumenical Patriarch.
+He was consecrated by Archbishop Irenaeus (Athanasiadis), on the 16th of May of the same year, assuming work assigned to him by the Ecumenical Patriarch of Constantinople at the Estonian Apostolic Orthodox Church, in order to organize its theological and catechetical work.
 In May 2015, he was elected the first Dean of the Department of Orthodox Studies of the Autonomous Church of Estonia.

 On 9 May 2019, Archbishop Makarios was unanimously elected as the new archbishop of Australia, by the Holy Synod of the Ecumenical Patriarchate, succeeding Archbishop Stylianos of Australia, who died earlier that year (on March 25).

-On 18 June 2019, Archbishop Makarios arrived in Australia to be enthroned and begin his duties as the archbishop.
+On 18 June 2019, Archbishop Makarios arrived in Australia to be enthroned and begin his duties as the archbishop of The Holy Archdiocese of Australia.
 On 29 June he was enthroned.